KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### D-H Frame Assignment

-The Denavit-Hartenberg (D-H) frame assignment is commonly used in robotics to define the coordinate frames associated with each joint.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Denavit-Hartenberg (D-H) frame assignment is commonly used in robotics to define the coordinate frames associated with each joint.
 This assignment simplifies the kinematic analysis of robotic manipulators by providing a systematic method for describing their geometry and motion.

 ### Frames

-In a mechanical manipulator a coordinate system that the manipulator uses to know where it is and where to go.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In a mechanical manipulator a coordinate system that the manipulator uses to know where it is and where to go.
 There are generally 3 types of frames used on a mechanical manipulator:

 - **Base (World) frame**
 - **User frame**